ameerbadushaht/Blog-MERN-Example/Readme.md

 app.listen(port, () => console.log('Example app listening on port ${port}'));

-#download and install Postman
+# Download and install Postman
 	open postman.exe
 	select POST and add localhost link then send

 	in Body - raw select JSON
 	we can add json object like name...

 # ////////////////// ------------database creation-----\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\